 The competition where all the flowers, foliage, accessories and containers are provided for you to make an arrangement on a given theme.
-You have to be in the tent promptly at 6pm on Thursday 3 August 2017 ready to start making your arrangement.
-Please bring scissors or secateurs and your imagination.
+You have to be in the tent promptly at 5.30pm for classes 1005 and 1006 and 6.30pm for classes 1007 and 1008 on Thursday 2 August 2018 ready to start making your arrangement.
+All you need to bring is your imagination.
 Don't worry if you have not arranged flowers before: stewards will be available to help.

-IMPORTANT NOTE: Please make sure that you are ready in the tent promptly at 6pm as all competitors will start their arrangements together.
+IMPORTANT NOTE: Please make sure that you are ready in the tent promptly at 5.30pm or 6.30pm as competitors will start their arrangements together at these times.

-There are three classes, the themes and class numbers are shown below.
+There are four classes, the themes ages and class numbers are shown below.
 Entries may be limited to a maximum of 8 entries in each class in the order in which they are received.
-We will contact you if you are NOT able to enter.
+Please note that some entrants might be asked to move to another class depending on numbers.

-1006 A BUG'S DINNER.
-7 years and under.

-1007 AN EXPLOSIVE SPELL.
-11 years and under.

-1008 WEIRD AND WONDERFUL.
-17 years and under.

-THE INGREDIENTS FOR A SPELL!
-MUST include some flowers/grasses, etc. Can use toy animal parts!
-Display these imaginatively.
-17 years and under.

-1010 An arrangement of FOLIAGE from the SOMERSET COUNTRYSIDE in an unusual container.
-Can include berries and seedheads but NO flowers.
+- 1005 ICE COLD.
+7 years and under. - 1006 CAULDRON ON FIRE.
+9 years and under. - 1007 HOT GRUB.
+12 years and under. - 1008 FREEZING HOT.
+17 years and under. - 1009 COOL AS A CUCUMBER!
+An imaginative display of raw vegetables to include at least one of the following types of vegetable; cucumber, courgette or marrow.
+MUST include some flowers or grasses.
+17 years and under. - An arrangement of FOLIAGE from the SOMERSET COUNTRYSIDE in an unusual container.
+Can include berries and seed heads but NO flowers.
 Must be made up by the exhibitor in the tent.
+17 years and under. - THE LEN MEUX MEMORIAL VASE will be awarded for best exhibit.
+2017 winner: Hannah Mahon - 1011 A COLLECTION OF HERBS.
+Display imaginatively with a FIERY theme, a minimum of six kinds in water with labels.
 17 years and under.

-THE LEN MEUX MEMORIAL VASE will be awarded for best exhibit.
-2016 winner: Charlotte Woodall

-1014 A COLLECTION OF HERBS.

-Display imaginatively with a

-GHOSTLY theme, a minimum of six

-kinds in water with labels.
-17 years

-and under.

 THE MRS GAY PENNY CUP will be awarded for the best exhibit.
-2016 winner: Florence Cole

-1015 A MIS-SHAPEN VEGETABLE.
+2017 winner: Florence Cole - 1012 A MIS-SHAPEN VEGETABLE.
 Display imaginatively using any accessories you like.

-11 years and under.

-1016 Grow Mustard and Cress in a BEASTLY container.
+11 years and under. - 1013 Grow Mustard and Cress in ICE CUBE TRAYS.
 Accessories can be used to display it imaginatively.
 17 years and under.